 Stars: Deblina Chatterjee, Samadarshi Dutta, Bidipta Chakraborty, Rudranil Ghosh, Ena Saha, Mithu Chakraborty

-Ami Aadi also titled as Aadur Prem is a Bengali movie in which acting of both Deblina Chatterjee as Aadu and Samdardhi Dutta as Suleman were critically appreciated.
+Ami Aadi, also titled Aadur Prem, is a Bengali movie in which the acting of both Deblina Chatterjee as Aadu and Samdardhi Dutta as Suleman was critically appreciated.
 It is impossible to believe that Deblina Chatterjee is 18 years old [at the time of the movie] and that this is her first movie.
 She has given a brilliant performance, which many mature actresses will find difficult to match.
 It is equally difficult to believe that it’s Somnath Gupta’s debut as a director.
 Such a wonderful job.
 Every shot seems to have been given a lot of thought.
-It’s a movie something with different thoughts.
+It’s a movie with different thoughts.

-The rural Bengal has been shown in real light.
-The dreams, hopes and aspiration of a young man from that kind of background have been shown with accuracy.
-The movie brings a good message for the common people of the country side.
+Rural Bengal has been shown in real light.
+The dreams, hopes, and aspirations of a young man from that kind of background have been shown with accuracy.
+The movie brings a good message for the common people of the countryside.
 This movie reminded me of “My Name is Khan”.
 The main protagonists of both the films are unlucky and try to contact the most powerful man on the earth, the president of the United States.

 9. Amar Bondhu Rashed (2011)